awsdocs/amazon-s3-userguide/doc_source/acl_overview.md

 **Warning**
 When you grant other AWS accounts access to your resources, be aware that the AWS accounts can delegate their permissions to users under their accounts\.
 This is known as *cross\-account access*\.
 For information about using cross\-account access, see [ Creating a Role to Delegate Permissions to an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.

-### Finding an AWS Account canonical user ID<a name="finding-canonical-id"></a>
+### Finding an AWS account canonical user ID<a name="finding-canonical-id"></a>

 The canonical user ID is associated with your AWS account\.
-It is a long string, such as `79a59df900b949e55d96a1e698fbacedfd6e09d98eacf8f8d5218e7cd47ef2be`\.
-For information about how to find the canonical user ID for your account, see [Finding Your Account Canonical User ID](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId)\.
+This ID is a long string of characters, such as `79a59df900b949e55d96a1e698fbacedfd6e09d98eacf8f8d5218e7cd47ef2be`\.
+For information about how to find the canonical user ID for your account, see [Finding the canonical user ID for your AWS account](finding-canonical-user-id.md)\.

 You can also look up the canonical user ID of an AWS account by reading the ACL of a bucket or an object to which the AWS account has access permissions\.
-When an individual AWS account is granted permissions by a grant request, a grant entry is added to the ACL with the AWS account's canonical user ID\.
+When an individual AWS account is granted permissions by a grant request, a grant entry is added to the ACL with the account's canonical user ID\.

 **Note**
 If you make your bucket public \(not recommended\) any unauthenticated user can upload objects to the bucket\.
 These anonymous users don't have an AWS account\.
 When an anonymous user uploads an object to your bucket Amazon S3 adds a special canonical user ID \(`65a011a29cdf8ec533ec3d1ccaae921c`\) as the object owner in the ACL\.
 For more information, see [Amazon S3 bucket and object ownership](access-control-overview.md#about-resource-owner)\.